HITECHCRIME/HC_SG51_Colorized_World/README.md

 [SIIMLAR TO CHORUS]
 cauterized wounds
-always find a way to heal
+always find ways to heal
 i only wanted
 no masks no guides
 no secret moves

+ay ya

 just to grasp the heart of ice feel the warmth of my tribe sometimes it's the ashes that remain when you notice only flaws - decent neutral